ecaminero/terraform-loop-gcp/README.md

 # Terraform Loop

-The objective of this project is to understand and how to use the "loops" in terraform
+The objective of this project is to understand and how to use the "loops" in terraform creating instances, disk, and ips using Google Cloud

 ## Requirements
  * [Terraform](https://www.terraform.io/): Automate Infrastructure on Any Cloud